Chart Color Schemes

 Population

-Population growth drivers in Ballan are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Ballan are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 using a base year of 2022.
-For uncovers areas, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to calculate population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Ballan's population is expected to decline by 187 persons by 2041.
-However, specific age cohorts like the 25 to 34 age group are projected to grow, with an increase of 96 people anticipated in this cohort over this period.
+According to these projections, the Ballan statistical area (Lv2) is expected to experience a decline in overall population over this period, with an estimated reduction of 181 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 25 to 34 age group which is projected to increase by 98 people.

 Frequently Asked Questions - Population